yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 Below we present it in the context of a full handshake, but behavior in 0-RTT handshakes should be identical.

+The document presents some similarities with the ticket resumption mechanism described in {{RFC5077}}
+but addresses a different scope.
+More specifically, the pinning ticket does not carry any state associated with a TLS session and thus cannot be used for session resumption, or to authenticate the client.

+TLS 1.3 provides session resumption based on preshared key (PSK).
-The preshared key (PSK) variant of TLS 1.3 is orthogonal to this protocol.
-A TLS session can be established using PKI and a pinning ticket, and later resumed with PSK.
+This is orthogonal to this protocol.
+With TLS 1.3, a TLS session can be established using PKI and a pinning ticket, and later resumed with PSK.

-The PSK handshake MUST NOT include the extension defined here.
+However, the protocol described in this document addresses the problem of misissued certificates.
+Thus, it is not expected to be used outside a certificate-based TLS key exchange, such as in PSK.
+As a result, PSK handshakes MUST NOT include the extension defined here.

 ## Initial Connection